 Being able to sync up the rotational component of the shoulders with the linear component of the hands is what generates high velocities.

-Are you serious about increase your exit velocity?
+Are you serious about increasing your exit velocity?
 If so, check out our Top 5 Workouts To Increase Your Exit Velocity.
 Many athletes have taken advantage of this FREE offer and have seen tremendous results.